Caleb68864/CC_AI_Tools/README.md

 ### CreateGitBranchName.py

 A Python script that uses Claude AI (Anthropic) to generate **standardized** and **descriptive** Git branch names.
 It enforces best practices like consistent naming conventions, date prefixes, and concise descriptions.
+The script now supports personalized branch naming with usernames and provides AI-powered fallback options.

 ---

 #### Overview

-- **Generates 5 branch name suggestions** based on a user-provided description.
+- **Generates 5 branch name suggestions** based on a user-provided description
+- **Allows custom branch creation** with user-selected type and description
-- **Ensures naming convention compliance** (kebab-case, type prefix, 50-char max length).
+- **Ensures naming convention compliance** (kebab-case, type prefix, 50-char max length)
-- **Automatically adds a date prefix** (e.g. `YYYY/MM/DDHHMM-feat-branch-description`).
+- **Automatically adds a date prefix** (e.g. `YYYY/MM/DD-HHMM-username-feat-branch-description`)
-- **Integrates with Claude AI** to produce clear, well-structured suggestions.
+- **Integrates with Claude AI** to produce clear, well-structured suggestions
-- **Provides an interactive selection** to create a new Git branch directly.
+- **Provides an interactive selection** to create a new Git branch directly
+- **Username Integration** for consistent branch ownership tracking
+- **Smart AI Fallback** when username is not configured

 ---